On this page you’ll find an overview of the beaches of south east Sardinia.

 Foxi Manna beach, shaped like a half moon with a length of 800 meters, is the largest beach in the area of Tertenia, Ogliastra.
 The beach faces due east.

-Beaches of South East Sardinia - Villasimius
+South East Sardinia - Villasimius

 Villasimius or Crabonaxa as it is called in Sardinian language, is a community in the Province of Cagliari, about 35 kilometers east of Cagliari.